amilakanishka/ECommerce-Product-Recommender-Using-Machine-Learning/README.md

 Machine Learning Product Recommender for wholesale liquor outlets in Iowa USA.

 ## Successfully Completed
-Built and deployed working machine learning website based on data obtained from Google's machine learning public databases.
+Built and deployed working machine learning website with a personalised product recommender based on data obtained from Google's machine learning public databases.

 ## Web App
 We have deployed onto Heroku, please follow the link to the [product recommender web app](https://scikits-liquor.herokuapp.com/).